Hot Wheels: Hot Wheels Classics

 The Hot Wheels Classics line was an immediate hit with enthusiasts everywhere.
 The new line focused on muscle cars, hot rods, and other offbeat vehicles (such as a go-kart, a motor home and even an airplane), many from the company's first ten years (1968–78) of production.
 The series is also used to debut several different castings, such as the 1965 Chevy Malibu or the 1972 Ford Ranchero.

 Series 1 from 2005 consisted of 25 models, each with all-metal body and chassis, decked out with Spectraflame paint, in packages similar to those used from 1968 to 1972.
 Each car had a retail price of about three to four dollars (USD) and each of the 25 cars were released with 7 or 8 different colors.
 Models included the 1957 Chevy Bel Air (pictured at the right), the 1963 Ford T-Bird, and the 1965 Pontiac GTO.

 There were also track sets in similar retro packaging, and 1:18 scale Hot Wheels Classics.
-The Classics version of the Purple Passion was released with Real Riders tires at the San Diego Comic-Con.
+The Classics version of the Purple Passion was released with Real Riders tires at San Diego Comic-Con.
 Mattel also produced a Classics Olds 442 in Spectraflame blue for the 2005 Toy Fair.

 In late 2005, Series 2 now consisted of 30 models including the 1967 Camaro Convertible, the 1969 Dodge Charger, and a 1965 Mustang GT.
 There was also supposed to be a separate Mustang Funny Car (as listed on the blisterpack rear checklist) but this was apparently changed to a Plymouth Barracuda Funny Car during production.

 In 2006, a Series 3 line of Classics was introduced, again containing 30 models with multiple colors of each vehicle.
 Models included the '69 Pontiac Firebird, a Meyers Manx dune buggy, and the Richard Petty '70 Plymouth "Superbird".

 In 2007, Series 4 debuted with just fifteen models.
 However, in recognition of the 40th anniversary there were two packaging versions available - models came with a collectible metal badge (featuring a portrait of the involved vehicle) or were sold alone as in the previous three series.
 Models included a VW Karmann Ghia, a '68 Mercury Cougar, and the "Red Baron" hot rod.
 For its 40th anniversary in 2008, Hot Wheels celebrated the making of its four billionth car with the production of a diamond-studded model worth US$140,000.
 It had 2,700 diamond chips, a total of almost 23 karats, and was cast in white gold, with rubies serving as taillights.

 In 2009, Series 5 has 30 models.
 For the first time, there are chase cars in the classics series.
 These cars feature Real Riders rubber tires.
 A few models included are Copper Stopper, 1970 Pontiac GTO, and Hammer Sled.